sage-code/maj/alphabet.md

 Letters {i, w, h} are not vowels but almost.
 They are called "semi-vowels".

-_Letter `I`_ or `i`, is very different than English letter "i".
-It is closed-central and is very rarely used in English like group `eo` in "pigeon".
-The best IPA symbol for this letter is `ɨ` like "i" in "still";
+_Letter `I`_ or `i` is closed-central like "i" in word "still".
+The best IPA symbol for this letter is `ɨ`.
+Second best IPA symbol is `ɘ`.
+Do not confound this sound with `ə` that is mid-central like group `ou` in "precious".

 _Letter `W`:_ or `w`  is called soft `u`, is mostly used at beginning of words.
-It is pronounced "u" like "w" in "whiskey".
+It is pronounced like "w" in "whiskey".
 It creates diphthongs: {"wa","we", "wy", "wo", "wu","wi"}.
 Single vowel after "w" is much longer than usual:

 * wa: "ua" (administration)
 * wo: "uo" (surprise)